vmware/vmware-openapi-generator/lib/api_endpoint/oas3/README.md

 # lib/api_endpoint/oas3/readme.md
 This readme provides description of the files under open api specification of the api endpoint.
 On a brief note, ```api_metamodel2openapi.py``` contains functions to handle request mapping paradigm of metamodel files for api endpoint. ```api_openapi_parameter_handler.py``` contains functions which deal with path and query parameters for open api specification. ```api_openapi_response_handler.py``` creates the response section for openapi files.
 And finally the ```api_openapi_final_path_processing.py``` will create a path object with attributes such as operations, parameters, responses, schemas etc.
+# Part : 5.1.1
+Continuing from section 5.1.1, here we look into the details of the ```get_path()```.
+This method takes in the operation info object as one of the parameters and extracts important information from it to build the open api path specification such as documentation, parameters, errors, output and possible http method.

 ```python
   def get_path(